ChijinZ/SaGe-Browser-Fuzzer/readme.md

 ```

 The artifact of this paper is available at [zenodo](https://doi.org/10.5281/zenodo.8328742), which includes a docker environment for reproducing the experitmental results in the paper.
 The artifact passed the OOPSLA'23 Artifact Evaluation and earned all badges.

+## Acknowledgement

+We build the fuzzer on the top of [Domato](https://github.com/googleprojectzero/domato) for input generation.